-Robert Simms is a former Greens Senator for South Australia.
-He was endorsed to fill a casual vacancy by the South Australian Parliament in September 2015 and was the first out gay man to represent that state in the Federal Parliament, before losing his seat in the 2016 Double-Dissolution election.
-He was the Australian Greens’ spokesperson for Higher Education, Sexuality and Marriage Equality, and Water and the Murray Darling Basin.
+Robert Simms is a former Senator for South Australia.
+He was the Australian Greens’ spokesperson for Higher Education, Sexuality and Marriage Equality, and Water and the first out gay man to represent SA in the federal parliament.
 Sworn into the Senate at 31, he was also one of Australia’s youngest politicians.

-As one of just 4 LGBTI members of the last Senate, Robert is best known for his advocacy on LGBTI rights and he was a champion for Marriage Equality, Safe Schools, increased availability of HIV prevention tools and strengthening anti-discrimination laws.
+Robert was a strong advocate for LGBTI rights in the parliament, campaigning for Marriage Equality, Safe Schools, increased availability of HIV prevention tools and strengthening anti-discrimination laws.
 In his first speech to the Parliament, Robert shared his coming out story and reminded LGBTI young people that “things really do get better.”

 You can read Robert’s First Senate Speech here.

-In addition to his advocacy on LGBTI rights, Robert was also a strong voice for South Australian jobs fighting for increased investment in renewable energy, advanced manufacturing and the local steel industry.
-In February, he worked with Senator Nick Xenophon to secure Senate support for an inquiry into BP’s proposal to drill in the Great Australian Bight and was a vocal opponent of the project.
+Robert was also a strong voice for South Australian jobs fighting for increased investment in renewable energy, advanced manufacturing and the local steel industry.
+In 2016 he secured Senate support for an inquiry into BP’s proposal to drill in the Great Australian Bight and also won backing for a motion to support electric manufacturing in South Australia.

 Prior to entering the Senate, Robert served on Adelaide City Council where he was a strong voice for progressive values, promoting: greener streets, better cycling infrastructure, ethical investment and improved access for people with disabilities.
 Robert’s achievements on Council include: